My Technical Process For Publishing Each Joomla Blog Post

 Adding Meta Content, An Alternate Title, & Read More Text

 In addition to these two search engine improvements, I'll also set a meta description.
-Meta descriptions are important because they are used as the text for our search engine results.
-Unfortunately, the meta keywords are no longer used by search engines because they were so highly abused historically.
-I'll skip them all together.
+Meta descriptions are worth doing because they are often used as the text for our search engine results.
+I'll often plug my article into Google Gemini or ChatGPT and ask it to write me a meta description.
+You can also use the first few lines.

 Post Publish Quality Assurance + Testing New Links

-If the blog is scheduled for later, I'll login into the front-end of my Joomla website and view the blog as it would look when it is published.
+If the blog is scheduled for later, I'll log in to the front-end of my Joomla website and view the blog as it would look when it is published.
 If there are any issues, I'll correct them.
 I'll also test all the links and make sure they are working as expected.

 Distributing My Blog Across Social Media